safwankdb/DQN-TicTacToe/README.md

-# DQN XO (TicTacToe)
+# XO (TicTacToe) Leaning Environment

+A framework for testing reinforcement learning algorithms on the simple XO game.
 Can a neural network play XO?
 We try to find out using Deep Q Networks.

 ## TODO
 - [x] Write xocompete.py for playing 2 agents against each other.